 Image: Michael Harpur

-St. Helen's is is the third largest of the uninhabited islands in the Scilly archipelago.
-Comprising a total area of 20 hectares it is made up of a smooth 42 metre high rounded hill that is covered in grass and heather.
-St Helen's Pool is a spacious stretch of water lying south close south of the island which provided a well-used anchorage for sailing ships in the past.
-Surrounded by islands and ledges it is virtually landlocked at low water whist at high water, it has a range of alternative entrances and exits that permitted sailing vessels of old to arrive or depart in most wind directions.
+St Helen's is the third largest of the uninhabited islands in the Scilly archipelago.
+Comprising a total area of 20 hectares, it features a smooth 42-metre-high rounded hill covered in grass and heather.
+St Helen's Pool is a spacious stretch of water lying close south of the island that in the past provided a well-used anchorage for sailing ships.
+Surrounded by islands and ledges, it is virtually landlocked at low water, whilst at high water, it has a range of alternative entrances and exits that enabled sailing vessels of old to arrive or depart in most wind directions.

-It remains an excellent leisure boat anchorage today with a unique property of enjoying near all-round protection.
-It is only somewhat exposed at high water when the tide overtops its surrounding ledges but the vast majority of any waves have already been broken up and only some swell remains, particularly form the northwest or south.
-It is an ideal anchorage for larger boats who are less subject to the swell who want to avoid constantly moving to find protection against wind shifts.
+It remains an excellent leisure boat anchorage today, with a unique property of enjoying near all-round protection.
+It is somewhat exposed only at high water, when the tide overtops its surrounding ledges, but the vast majority of any waves have already been broken up and only some swell remains, particularly from the northwest or south.
+It is an ideal anchorage for larger boats that are less subject to the swell and want to avoid constantly moving to find protection against wind shifts.

 How to get in?